Facebook windfall to be shared with Menlo Park city

 Some of Facebook's wealth is also slated to help fill the cash-strapped coffers of California and the smaller but still needy ones of Menlo Park, the Silicon Valley city where the company is located, although not in the form of taxes.

-In a voluntary agreement with the city's government, Facebook will soon pay a lump sum of $1.1 million (695,000 pounds), a move Mayor Kirsten Keith hopes will be followed by another $500,000.
+In a voluntary agreement with the city's government, Facebook will soon pay a lump sum of $1.1 million, a move Mayor Kirsten Keith hopes will be followed by another $500,000.

 The initial outlay to help fund capital projects for the city will be followed by additional annual payments of $800,000 for five years, $900,000 for the following four years and $1 million in subsequent years.